Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/02-rpi-hat-assembly.md

 <AssemblyInstructionBlock title="Step 2: Bottom faceplate" images={["user-guide/hardware-assembly/bottom_faceplate.jpg","user-guide/hardware-assembly/bot_faceplate_screwed.jpg","user-guide/hardware-assembly/rpi_no_standoffs.jpg"]}>

 1. Orientation: the base will have a flat edge and an edge with an indent.
-The GPIO pins sit along the <Highlight color={colors.blue}>indent,</Highlight> seen on the left in the images.
+The GPIO pins sit along the <Highlight color={colors.blue}>indent</Highlight>, seen on the left in the images.
-2. Insert the 10mm screws into the <Highlight color={colors.red}>holes</Highlight>.
+2. Insert the <Highlight color={colors.red}>10mm screws</Highlight> into the holes.
-3. Hand screw the <Highlight color={colors.magenta}>hexnuts</Highlight> on each screw, sandwiching the faceplate.
+3. Hand screw a <Highlight color={colors.magenta}>hexnut</Highlight> onto each screw.
 4. Place the Raspberry Pi on top, aligning the holes, with the <Highlight color={colors.green}>GPIO pins</Highlight> on the left.
+Note: your Raspberry Pi may look different than the one displayed.

 </AssemblyInstructionBlock>